-The try-interrupt statement may conclude with any number of except blocks, which function identically to their Python counterparts.
+The try-interrupt statement may conclude with any number of except blocks, which function identically to their Python counterparts (though Scenic does not allow except blocks).

 Simple Statements

 The following statements can occur throughout a Scenic program unless otherwise stated.